 Independent and United

-• Priests in the congregations· regional coordinators for the guidance of the work in the regions
+• Regional coordinators, whom are priests, for the guidance of the work in the regions

-• Central coordinators for the guidance of The Christian Community worldwide (the headquarters is in Berlin, Germany).
+• Central coordinators (also priests) for the guidance of The Christian Community worldwide (the headquarters is in Berlin, Germany)

-In addition to the United States and Canada, congregations exist in Argentina, Australia, Austria, Belgium, Brazil, Columbia, Czech Republic, Denmark, Finland, France, Estonia, Georgia, Great Britain, Ireland, Hungary, Japan, Namibia, Netherlands, New Zealand, Norway, Peru, Russia, Scotland, South Africa, Sweden, and Switzerland.
+In addition to the United States and Canada, congregations exist in Argentina, Australia, Austria, Belgium, Brazil, Columbia, Czech Republic, Denmark, Finland, France, Estonia, Georgia, Germany (where two seminaries are also located), Great Britain, Ireland, Hungary, Japan, Namibia, Netherlands, New Zealand, Norway, Peru, Russia, Scotland, South Africa, Sweden and Switzerland.

 The Christian Community International website provides links and information about all the regions and congregations worldwide.